 Generally, a provider’s network will be made up of numerous servers located around the world, or at least where their network is available.
 While we are not sure how many servers RingCentral operates, they do assure us that their network is fully redundant.
 As we’ll see later, we also know RingCentral does seem to spread their presence overseas so we can be sure that redundant data centers are available all over the world, as well — not just in North America.

 Beyond network redundancy, RingCentral boasts a 99.999% service availability and uptime.
-RingCentral will also enter a SLA with customers, something some providers are less shy to accept.
+RingCentral will also enter an SLA with customers, something some providers are less shy to accept.
 For checking your status, RingCentral does not have the most accessible approach, but users can log into their account and gain access to a really useful tool.

 RingCentral provides a whole volume of different metrics to gauge network status.
 This ranges from a generic “Overall Service Status,” down to specific functions like “Inbound Calls” or “Inbound SMS” functions.
-Its all very detailed and in-depth.
+It’s all very detailed and in-depth.

 Details regarding Vonage’s network are just as hard to come by.
 Some providers are willing to share this information in big letters right on their home page.
 Others prefer to keep their secret sauce, well — a bit more secret.
 Vonage does leave their description to be minimal, but at least explains their network is the “largest nationwide MPLS IP network of any US-based provider.”
 Everything is claimed to be scalable, reliable, and private.

 However, when going a bit deeper, Vonage does not seem to offer much more in-depth information.
-In fact, it seems that Vonage does not guarantee a level of service uptime, like RingCentral does.
-It also does not seem like Vonage will engage clients in a Service Level agreement.
+In fact, it seems that Vonage does not guarantee a level of service uptime like RingCentral does.
+It also does not seem like Vonage will engage clients in a Service Level Agreement.
 However, Vonage likes to do things on a case-by-case basis: many options and fees can be changed or waived based on the individual contract you enter with a sales agent.
 So when shopping, if Vonage is on your list, it would be worth asking about an SLA to see what they can do for you.

 But if you just want to check the status of their network, Vonage at least provides a page in the Support section of their website.
-Although, unlike RingCentral, this page is very basic: a simple “Current Status” indicator accompanied by 8 circles, color coded to the current status.
+Although, unlike RingCentral, this page is very basic: a simple “Current Status” indicator accompanied by 8 circles, color-coded to the current status.
 When things are good, the circles are green.
 Other than that, it seems like you are on your own.

 VERDICT: RingCentral might not have a better network that Vonage, but the provider does offer even more information.
 More importantly, RingCentral not only makes it easier to get in touch when things go wrong, but they offer a bigger resource of status information.
 In the end, RingCentral simply goes the extra mile here and makes everything easier for the user.

 The availability a provider is able to offer is impacted by a number of different factors, but their level of availability does tie in closely with the network structure and reach the provider operates on.
 If a provider does not have any servers in the UK, for example, then they cannot offer UK-based service.
 For most readers, it will not matter too much: if you are US-based and operate in North America, both providers will do the job.
-The issues arises when your team operates outside of North America that you may run into trouble with a smaller provider.
+The issues arise when your team operates outside of North America that you may run into trouble with a smaller provider.

 So, while it seems that RingCentral simply crushes Vonage here, the comparison isn’t that simple.
 Both RingCentral and Vonage are completely capable of receiving and dialing international calls.
 In fact, Vonage was included in our list of The Top 6 Providers for International Calling for home phone solutions.
 When it comes to the business end, Vonage is capable of offering receiving calls from around the world.